Victoryeddy/customer-entry-dashboard/README.md

 # Customer Entry Dashboard

 This project is a Customer Entry Dashboard where users can perform CRUD (Create, Read, Update, Delete) operations on customer data.
-It is built using Vue 3 and Vite.
+It is built using Vue 3, Pinia and Vite.

 ## Features